Podcasting Basics for Students

 • Practice - one minute interviews.

 • When recording narration, leave a slight pause 2-3 seconds between paragraphs.
 Check off each as you go.
 If you make a mistake on one, just continue.
-You can go back and easily cut the bad one out, an re-record a new one.
+You can go back and easily cut the bad one out, and re-record a new one.

 • Available for use - our PIPPIN podcast cart, that seats up to four participants.